-This type of Lasting Power of Attorney gives the attorney power to manage property and financial affairs for the donor.
-This means that acting under such a power, the Attorney can for example pay the donors bills, collect income deal with benefit payments and even deal with the sale of the donor’s house.
-Under this type of Lasting Power of Attorney your Attorney(s) can make decisions for you, as soon as the Lasting Power of Attorney is registered, whether or not you lack mental capacity unless you put a restriction in it.
+This type of Lasting Power of Attorney gives the attorney power to manage a property and financial affairs for the donor.
+This means that acting under such an authority, the Attorney can, for example, pay the donors bills, collect income deal with benefit payments and even deal with the sale of the donor’s house.
+Under this type of Lasting Power of Attorney, your Attorney(s) can make decisions for you, as soon as the Lasting Power of Attorney is registered, whether or not you lack mental capacity unless you put a restriction in it.

 2) A Lasting Power of Attorney for Health and Welfare.

-This type of Lasting Power of Attorney allows the Attorney(s) to take decisions which concern the donors personal welfare, for example whether to give or refuse consent to particular types of health care including decisions in connection with medical treatment, and also decisions as to whether donor should reside in their own home with support of social services or move into care home.
-Your Attorney(s) can only act for you when you lack the capacity to make the decision in question.
+This type of Lasting Power of Attorney allows the Attorney(s) to take decisions which concern the donors personal welfare, for example, whether to give or refuse consent to particular types of health care including decisions in connection with medical treatment and also decisions in regards whether the donor should reside in their own home with the support of social services or move into care home.
+Your Attorney(s) can only act for you when you cannot make the decision in question.

 You are also at liberty to choose how many Attorneys you want to have.
-For example, if you want to have two Attorneys then you are able to do so.
-It is possible to appoint Attorneys to act “together” or “together and independently” or “together in respect of some matters and together and independently
+For example, if you’re going to have two Attorneys, then you can do so.
+It is possible to appoint Attorneys to act “together” or “together and independently” or “together in respect of some matters and together and independently.

-Replacement Attorney(s) can also be appointed to cater for the event that if something happens to an existing Attorney that renders them unable to properly act for you, a new Attorney is able to step in.
+Replacement Attorney(s) can also be appointed to cater for the event that if something happens to an existing Attorney that renders them unable to properly act for you, a new Attorney can step in.

 You can place restrictions and conditions upon your Attorney(s).
-If no restrictions and/or conditions are provided then your Attorney(s) will have a general authority to manage all of your property and financial affairs.
-You are able to restrict an Attorney(s) power so that the Attorney will only have the power to manage the assets you have named.
-If you do decide to restrict the Attorney’s power in this way then you will need to consider how the other assets not covered in the Lasting Power of Attorney will be managed.
-In some cases it may be necessary for the Court of Protection to intervene and appoint a deputy.
+If no restrictions and requirements are provided, then your Attorney(s) will have a general authority to manage all of your property and financial affairs.
+You can restrict an Attorney(s) power so that the Attorney will only have the ability to control the assets you have named.
+If you do decide to restrict the Attorney’s power in this way, then you will need to consider how the other assets not covered in the Lasting Power of Attorney will be managed.
+In some cases, it may be necessary for the Court of Protection to intervene and appoint a deputy.
 This in itself can be a costly process and may defeat the object when making a Lasting Power of Attorney.

-A Certificate provider must also be appointed who will provide confirmation that you understand the lasting Power of Attorney and that you are not under any pressure to make it.
+A Certificate provider must also be appointed who will confirm that you understand the Lasting Power of Attorney and that you are not under any pressure to make it.
 There are two types of certification that you may choose from.
 “Knowledge Certification” the person chosen must have known you personally for at least two years.
-A “Skills Certification” can be provided by someone who has professional skills and expertise to certify the Lasting Power of Attorney such as a solicitor or medical practitioner.
-The team at Simons Rodkin Litigation Solicitors are able to provide this service for you if you wish.
+A “Skills Certification” can be provided by someone who has professional skills and expertise to certify the Lasting Power of Attorneys, such as a solicitor or medical practitioner.
+The team at Simons Rodkin Litigation Solicitors can provide this service for you if you wish.

 The Lasting Power of Attorney will only be able to take effect once it has been registered with the Office of the Public Guardian.
 The Office of the Public Guardian is an agent of the Ministry of Justice and supports the registration of a Lasting Power of Attorney.
 The fees payable to the Office of the Public Guardian for registering the Lasting Power of Attorney currently stand at £130.

 Once the Lasting Power of Attorney has been registered your Attorney(s) and Certificate provider will retain the right to manage your affairs.
-It is your decision when your Attorneys are able to step in and act on your behalf.
-Whilst the Power of Attorney comes into effect once it has been registered with the Office of the public Guardian you are able to restrict the power so that it can only be used if your Attorney(s) believe that you have or are about to become mentally incapable.
+It is your decision when your Attorneys can step in and act on your behalf.
+While the Power of Attorney comes into effect once it has been registered with the Office of the Public Guardian, you can restrict the power so that it can only be used if your Attorney(s) believe that you have or are about to become mentally incapable.

-Your Lasting Power of Attorney can be cancelled at any time but you must apply to the Office of the Public Guardian for it to be de-registered before it can be fully cancelled.
-Death, automatically cancels the Lasting Power of Attorney.
+Lasting Power of Attorney can be cancelled at any time, but you must apply to the Office of the Public Guardian for it to be de-registered before it can be entirely cancelled.
+Death automatically cancels the Lasting Power of Attorney.
 Those named in your Will as Executors will then take over the management of your affairs.